vatlab/vat-docs/content/Documentation/Customization/Format/supportedformats/new.md

 +++
-title = "Format"
+title = "Cumtomized"
-description = ""
-weight = 1
+weight = 5
 +++

-# Specification of external file formats
+## Specification of external file formats

 ## Roles of format specification in variant tools: